visforvali/ws297y/discord.md

 Under App Settings and Activity Settings (below the Billing section), you may want to do the following:

-- **Appearance**: Change the app's color mode; user interface density (the spacing between server, channel, and member lists—Spacious recommended); and Message Spacing (adjust chat message display, spacing between message groups, font and interface scaling)
+- **Appearance**: Change the app's color mode; user interface density (the spacing between server, channel, and member lists &mdash; Spacious recommended); and Message Spacing (adjust chat message display, spacing between message groups, font and interface scaling)
 - **Accessibility**: Adjust color saturation; link underlining; how role colors should be displayed; enable/disable reduced motion (including animated GIF preferences); and adjust sticker animation preferences
 - **Voice and Video**: Adjust settings as needed based on your hardware and preferences
 - **Chat**: Change how images, videos, and links are displayed; enable/disable embeds and link previews; enable image descriptions for screenreaders; make sure that emoji reactions are shown on messages; preview emoji, mentions, and markdown syntax while typing; change how spoiler content is shown; and adjust threads view